nubank/nuvigator/README.md

 @NuRoute(deepLink: 'myRoute/:argumentName')
 ```

-_Obs_: DeepLinks present in routers used in nested Nuvigators inside `FlowRoute` will **NOT** be considered and are no
+_Obs_: DeepLinks contained in routers that are used in nested Nuvigators (inside a `FlowRoute`) will **NOT** be considered
-reachable.
-If you to create a deepLink to a flow, be sure to add it to the `@NuRoute` annotation in the Router that
+and are not reachable.
+If you want to create a deepLink to a flow, be sure to add it to the `@NuRoute` annotation in the
-declares the `FlowRoute`.
+Router that declares the `FlowRoute`.

 ### Groped Routers

 In addition to declaring Routes in your Router, you can also declare child Routers.
 Those routers will have it's Routes
 presented as being part of the father Router.
 We may also refer this pattern as Router Grouping or Grouped Routers.
-This allow for splitting a huge router that potentially could have many Routes, into smaller autonomous Routers that can
+This allows for splitting a huge router that potentially could have many Routes, into smaller autonomous Routers that can
 be imported and grouped together in the main Router.

 To declare child routers you just need to add a new field with desired router type, and annotate it with the `@NuRouter`